Flat Fee Landlord

 How often should a landlord inspect a rental property?

-Best practice is an in-lease inspection once per year — typically between months 6–10 of a 12-month lease.
+Best practice is an in-lease inspection once per year, typically between months 6-10 of a 12-month lease.
 Virginia law requires 24 hours advance notice for any inspection during the tenancy.
+Texas requires reasonable notice, which courts have generally interpreted as 24 hours.
 Move-in and move-out inspections should occur at the beginning and end of every tenancy, conducted when the property is vacant to allow thorough documentation.

 Can a landlord take photos during a rental inspection in Virginia?

 Yes.
-Landlords (or their property managers) can photograph the property during a properly noticed inspection.
-During in-lease inspections, photography should focus on material issues relevant to the inspection's purpose — maintenance concerns, lease compliance, visible damage.
+Landlords or their property managers can photograph the property during a properly noticed inspection.
+During in-lease inspections, photography should focus on material issues relevant to the inspection purpose, such as maintenance concerns, lease compliance, and visible damage.
 During move-in and move-out inspections, comprehensive photography of every room and item is standard and legally supportable.

 What should be documented in a move-out inspection?

-A thorough move-out inspection documents every room, wall, floor, ceiling, appliance, fixture, and system — with photos comparing current condition to the move-in baseline.
-The report should specifically note: new damage beyond normal wear and tear, cleaning standards (cleanliness at move-out vs. move-in), appliance and fixture function, and any items missing that were present at move-in.
+A thorough move-out inspection documents every room, wall, floor, ceiling, appliance, fixture, and system, with photos comparing current condition to the move-in baseline.
+The report should specifically note new damage beyond normal wear and tear, cleaning standards at move-out versus move-in, appliance and fixture function, and any items missing that were present at move-in.
 This documentation is the foundation of any security deposit deduction.

 Free Consultation